Labs64/netlicensing.io/_posts/2010-09-16-labs64-innovations-delivered-company-profile-en.md

 ### OUR TOOLS & METHODS

-Our development methodology provides a structured framework aimed at delivering high quality software solutions.
-Over the years, we have refined our business process by blending best industry practices using agile methodology and absorbed the best approach to ensure maximum performance and best quality for projects while reducing complexity that may effect budget or timing of projects.
+Our development methodology provides a structured framework aimed at delivering high quality software solutions.Over the years, we have refined our business process by blending best industry practices using agile methodology and absorbed the best approach to ensure maximum performance and best quality for projects while reducing complexity that may effect budget or timing of projects.

   * Agile Methods (SCRUM, Kanban)
   * eXtreme Programming